Unipotent Ideals and Harish-Chandra Bimodules: Kleinian Singularities and the McKay correspondence

-\subsection{Kleinian Singularities and the McKay correspondence}
+\section{Kleinian Singularities and the McKay correspondence}

 \emph{Kleinian singularities} are an important class of 2-dimensional graded Poisson varieties.
-In this section, we will review some basic facts about such varieties.
+In this chapter, we will review some basic facts about such varieties.
 For details and proofs, we refer the reader to \cite{McKay} and \cite{GonzalezVerdier}.

 Let $\Gamma$ be a nontrivial finite subgroup of $\mathrm{Sp}(2)$.
 Write $\{V_1,...,V_n\}$ for the nontrivial irreducible representations of $\Gamma$ and $V$ for the 2-dimensional tautological representation of $\Gamma \subset \mathrm{Sp}(2)$.
 For $i,j \in \{1,...,n\}$, define a nonnegative integer